Example 1: A

 Note that in the illustration above, a linear fit and regression bands

-have been added to the plot via the All Options - Plot: Fitting tab
+have been added to the plot via the Graph Options - Plot: Fitting tab

-and the All Options - Plot: Regr.
+and the Graph Options - Plot: Regr.
 Bands tab.

 Indeed, the means and standard deviations appear substantially correlated

 in this design.
-If an important decision were riding on this study, one
+If an important decision were riding on this study, we

 would be well advised to double-check the significant main effects pattern